BlockScience/MSML/research_notes/WIP Multi-Processing.md

 - There has been use of `Ray` in the past in the fork of cadCAD called radCAD
 - `Ray` shares the same underlying api at the `multiprocessing` module but can be distributed and scaled
 - In the past, we have struggled with the time taken for pickling and unpickling which has hurt performance time
+- The `multiprocessing` is currently used but is running very slow when there are simulations with large data structures

 ## Primary Objectives of Multi-Processing